 This chapter provides details on how each element of the Proposed and Standard Practice Buildings should be modelled and what simulation software should be used to do so.
-The modelling methodology described in this document is based on the modelling methodology that can be used to demonstrate compliance with Section J of the Building Code of Australia (BCA); the JV3 Verification Methodology.
+The modelling methodology described in this document is based on the modelling methodology that can be used to demonstrate compliance with Section J of the National Construction Code; the JV3 Verification Methodology.

-Where the GBCA received feedback that the JV3 Verification Methodology was not appropriate for a building type, or where particular measure or item were not being assessed or recognised by the BCA, the methodology has been altered.
+Where the GBCA received feedback that the JV3 Verification Methodology was not appropriate for a building type, or where particular measure or item were not being assessed or recognised by the NCC, the methodology has been altered.